infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/taxi-to-parking-and-shutdown.md

 Step 1

-: Make sure that the stand or parking spot that you intend on parking in is big enough for your aircraft type, you can use online tools in advance to help you
+: Make sure that the stand or parking spot that you intend on parking at is big enough for your aircraft type, you can use online tools in advance to help you

+> If the stand has Safedock, it will tell you if the aircraft is too small/large for that stand